Non-simple systoles on random hyperbolic surfaces for large genus: Introduction

-\textbf{Acknowledgement} We would like to thank all the participants in our seminar on Teichm\"uller theory for helpful discussions on this project.
-The third named author is partially supported by the NSFC grant No. $12171263$.
+We would like to thank all the participants in our seminar on Teichm\"uller theory for helpful discussions on this project.
+The second-named author is supported by the NSFC grant No. $12401081$.
+The third-named author is partially supported by the NSFC grant No. $12171263$ and $12361141813$.